eaeoz/website/exampleSite/content/posts/git-commands.md

 ***

-### Clone specific directory of the repository example:
+### Clone specific directory of the repository example

 First, clone the entire repository but with a filter to minimize the data downloaded: